HazemGabr232/Face_off/README.md

 # Face_off
-attendence system using open cv and cloud computing
+Smart attendence system using openCV and cloud computing